 The one thing we never get enough of is LOVE.
 And the one thing we never give enough is love- Henry Miller

 This is self-explanatory.
 Isn’t it?

 But if you need me to write about it- I will.
 After all, I have already written more than 1000 words on self-care by now.
-Take enough sleep, rest, exercise, consume good whole foods, breath in the fresh air (Don’t overdo masking when you are alone walking by yourself and there is no one else around you within 50 miles for your own health sake).
+Take enough sleep, rest, exercise, consume good whole foods, and breathe in the fresh air (Don’t overdo masking when you are alone walking by yourself and there is no one else around you within 50 miles for your own health’s sake).
 These are pretty common physical self-care things.
 What I will definitely add during this pandemic are activities that improve your natural immunity to fight common illnesses and bacteria.
 Believe the good doctors who say bacterias are not to be afraid of.
 You are made of them and they are more sacred of you!

 - Do daily belly breathing( diaphragmic breathing) for 10-15 minutes.
 It is great for the relaxation and circulation of oxygen in every cell of your body.
 Learn how to do belly breathing by watching a short video here.

 - Go out and get some sun every day ( let the light in the house and inside you).
 Vitamin D tablets are great but nothing beats our biggest source of Vitamin D. And don’t worry, it is perfectly safe to get vitamin D this way.
 Follow Dr. Mercola’s chart on the best times in your region to get Sun exposure.
 Scroll down to this page to get the map of vitamin D synthesis for every month.
 This is a massive effort from Dr. Mercola and other doctors.
 Share this resource with everyone in your friends and family.

 - Put on a face mask every week.
 Do not forget your eyes.
 They need relaxation from looking at the computer and phone screens.